Get started on healthy eating

 Having regular low-calorie snacks throughout the day along with regular smaller meals is a good way to manage your hunger.
 Plan snacks as part of your overall calories for the day, and avoid eating unplanned calories.

-- Do not sample the food while cooking.
+- Try not to sample food while cooking.

-- When you feel the urge to snack, try an activity that does not involve eating, such as taking a bath, reading a book, or a hands-on activity.
+When you feel the urge to have an unplanned snack, try an activity that does not involve eating, such as taking a bath, reading a book, or doing a hands-on activity.

 - Make dinner the last thing you eat until breakfast.